runtipi/runtipi-appstore/apps/eclipse-mosquitto/metadata/description.md

 ## Cedalo Management Center

-[Caledo Management Center](https://github.com/cedalo/management-center) allows to easily manage, monitor and inspect instances of Eclipse Mosquitto.
+[Cedalo Management Center](https://github.com/cedalo/management-center) allows to easily manage, monitor and inspect instances of Eclipse Mosquitto.
 There are some pro features that can only be activated by getting a license from cedalo.

 ![caledo_mgm_center.png](caledo_mgm_center.png)